Egress: On Mourning, Melancholy and Mark Fisher

 Many admirers of Fisher’s work — myself included — came to his writings through identifications with these most personal of experiences.
 This mode of writing was, for many, Mark’s most affective critical register.
 However, Fisher’s writings on depression were not in themselves depressive.
 Their power lay in their immanence to his emotional state and his talent for making the affects of this state transductive.
 The question painfully remains: why did this process, in the end, not work for Fisher himself?
 Or rather, why did it stop working?
 Whatever the answer, it does not mean that his writings must stop working for us here, right now.
 Such a question is central to the Fisher-Function, making it necessary to contend with the political problematics of mental health discourses honestly and from a place where the personal and political implications of Mark’s thought feels most explicit; from a place of lingering grief and abject depression where the rupture both necessitates a renewed intensity of productive thought and makes traumatically thinkable the act of following Fisher through to the void.

-Taking the word “egress”, as used in 2016’s The Weird and the Eerie, as its starting point — a word that took on a particular resonance at Goldsmiths in 2017 — this book goes on to consider the politics of death in a way that is indebted to Fisher’s own forms of cultural criticism, ruminating on personal experience in the hope of making it productively impersonal.
+Egress considers the politics of death and community in a way that is indebted to Fisher’s own forms of cultural criticism, ruminating on personal experience in the hope of making it productively impersonal.

 Picture Wizard #2